Apply to run Council services – the Community Right to Challenge

 If you have an idea for an expression of interest, please contact us to confirm when you should submit your challenge.
 This will vary from case to case as existing contracts may be in place for the relevant service which will determine when we are able to consider your expression of interest.
 If there is no existing contract in place you must submit your expression of interest in April or May.

 The expression of interest form and supporting guidance documents are available to help you understand the requirements.

 - Guidance on completing an expression of interest form [73.8 KB] [pdf]

 - Expression of interest form [184.0 KB] [doc]

 Specific dates and flowchart showing the Community Right to Challenge process.

-If you have an idea and would like to get involved, then please contact us:
+If you have an enquiry, please contact us: